Showing posts with label writing tricks. Show all posts

 Writing a whole history; even in note form, would be a massive amount of work.

 Instead, focus on how your spells are Powered; Gods, Spirits, the Force, a magical core?
-Then work out the reasons why the spells were changed from shamanistic incantations to the form you plan to use in your story.
+Then work out the reasons why the spells were progressed from shamanistic incantations to the form you plan to use in your story.

 A good place to start would be looking up the early Magic practices of the culture you're writing about.
 For example, JRR Tolkien's high-fantasy stories about wizards, elves, dwarves, ents, and trolls was based on early Scandinavian mythology.

-Are you aware that at this point in time; the Modern Era, no one is capable of doing that?
-The human brain simply will not allow it.
-Clearly, they are going to need something to assist them in making those circles occur, so they can then put their mana into them.
+Clearly, normal-brained magicals need something to assist them in making the right circles occur, so they can then put their mana into them.

 In Conclusion...

-Just please be aware that there will be actual practitioners in your reading audience.
+Just please be aware that there will be actual practitioners of magic in your reading audience.
 We will Know when you mess up and don't keep to your own lore, just as easily as we know when someone is using Dungeons and Dragons as a base for their magical system.

 After all, we love Fantasy stories too.
 If we didn't, we wouldn't be practicing magic in the first place.